Pylons/pyramid/docs/narr/hybrid.rst

 (the one implied by the route with the name ``home``).

 .. index::
-   pair: subpath; route
+   single: route subpath
+   single: subpath (route)

 .. _star_subpath:

 Using ``*subpath`` in a Route Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are certain (extremely rare) cases when you'd like to influence
+There are certain extremely rare cases when you'd like to influence
 the traversal :term:`subpath` when a route matches without actually
 performing traversal.
 For instance, the
 :func:`repoze.bfg.wsgi.wsgiapp2` decorator and the
 :class:`repoze.bfg.view.static` helper attempt to compute
 ``PATH_INFO`` from the request's subpath, so it's useful to be able to
 influence this value.

-When ``*subpath`` exists in a path pattern, no
+When ``*subpath`` exists in a path pattern, no path is actually
-path is actually traversed, but the traversal algorithm will return a
+traversed, but the traversal algorithm will return a :term:`subpath`
-:term:`subpath` list implied by the capture value of ``*subpath``.
+list implied by the capture value of ``*subpath``.
+You'll see this
-You'll see this pattern most commonly in route declarations that look
+pattern most commonly in route declarations that look like this:
-like this:

 .. code-block:: xml